-- In addition, 24 states and the District of Columbia administered their own state EITCs in 2012.
-States typically offer the EITC as a fixed percentage of the federal credit.
+- In addition, 24 states and the District of Columbia administered their own state EITCs in 2014.
+States typically calculate EITCs as a fixed percentage of the federal credit.
 The EITC is refundable in 21 states and the District of Columbia.

 - After the Supplemental Nutritional Assistance Program (SNAP), the EITC is the largest cash or near cash assistance program targeted at low-income families.
-TPC estimates that almost 26 million households will receive a total of $60 billion in reduced taxes and refunds in 2013 (Urban-Brookings Tax Policy Center Microsimulation Model, version 0412-8).
-The IRS estimates that in 2009, the credit lifted nearly 7 million people out of poverty, including over 3 million children.
-The IRS also reports that more than three-fourths of eligible families claimed the Earned Income Tax Credit in 2009, a much higher take-up rate than that for Temporary Assistance to Needy Families (40 percent in 2005) or for SNAP (60 percent in 2005).
+TPC estimates that more than 26 million households will receive a total of $60 billion in reduced taxes and refunds in 2015 (Urban-Brookings Tax Policy Center Microsimulation Model, version 0613-2).
+The Center for Budget and Policy Priorities, using Census Bureau data estimates that in 2012, "the credit lifted 6.5 million people out of poverty, including over 3 million children."
+The IRS reports that more than three-fourths of eligible families claimed the Earned Income Tax Credit in 2005, a much higher take-up rate than that for Temporary Assistance to Needy Families (32 percent in 2009) or for SNAP (72 percent in 2009).

 - The EITC has been successful at encouraging people, particularly single mothers, to take jobs.
 Its effectiveness at increasing hours worked is more ambiguous.

 - Critics complain that the EITC is too complex, forcing potential recipients to seek help filing their federal tax return: two-thirds of low-income parents get such assistance, typically from paid tax preparers.